BerlingskeMedia/bpc_client/README.md

 Argument `url` = Full path to BPC.

-Both arguments are optional: `app` can be set using ENV VARS and `url` defaults to 'https://berlingskemedia.net'.
+Both arguments are optional: `app` can be set using ENV vars and `url` defaults to `https://bpc.berlingskemedia.net`.

 Algoritm defaults to `sha256`.